How to Tell if a Phone Interview Went Well: 6 Signs to Know

 - Always ask questions.
 It does not look good if you don't ask questions when given the opprotunity.
 It basically says you don't have much interest in the role.
 Always prepare a few basic questions for the end of the interview.

 Go By Your Gut, Think Positive, Be Patient

-The only real way to know if you have failed a phone interview is just to be honest with yourself (unless the interviewer has just outright told you you're "not what they are looking for."
+The only real way to know if you have failed a phone interview is to just to be honest with yourself (unless the interviewer has just outright told you that you're not what they are looking for.
 The best indication is just going by your gut, even though your gut is sometimes wrong.

 You will know:

 Overall, think positively too.
-If you like, pick up on every little good thing that happened think about how you aced it as well.
+If you like, pick up on every little good thing that happened and think about how you aced the interview as well.

-If you didn't, no worries.
-Ask for feedback, take note and start applying again.
+If you didn't do well, no worries.
+Ask for feedback, take notes, and start applying again.
 Remember, even if you had a really good phone interview, some other applicant may have had just that little more to offer.

 And even if you think you have well and truly messed up the interview, there's plenty of stories where other candidates thought that and still landed the job.